 Dr Belinda Wheaton

-I am best know for my research on the politics of identity in lifestyle sport, which include a monograph, The Cultural Politics of Lifestyle Sports (2013), and edited collections including Understanding Lifestyle Sport (2004), and The Representation and Consumption of Lifestyle Sport (2012).
-I am also co-editor of Leisure and Environmental Politics (2013).
+I am best known for my research on the Politics of identity in lifestyle sport, which include a monograph, The Cultural Politics of Lifestyle Sports (2013), and edited collections including Understanding Lifestyle Sport (2004), and The Representation and Consumption of Lifestyle Sport (2012).
+I am also co-editor of The Palgrave Handbook of Feminism and Sport, Leisure and Physical Education (2017) and Leisure and Environmental Politics (2013) .

-Postgraduate supervision: I am willing to consider the supervision of graduate and postgraduate students interested in working in the fields of sociology, cultural studies and medias studies with sport, leisure and popular culture as the focus.
+Postgraduate supervision: I am willing to consider the supervision of students interested in working in my areas of expertise All current students have won University of Waikato PhD Scholarships.
 Please do get in touch.

-Youth Perceptions of the Olympic Games: Attitudes Towards Action Sports at the YOG and Olympic Games' with Dr Holly Thorpe, (Also University of Waikato) funded by the IOC's Advanced Olympic Research Grant Programme 2015/6.
-For an overview of this project see our interview on National Radio aired Thursday July 16th (http://www.radionz.co.nz/national/programmes/ninetonoon/audio/201762609/the-future-of-the-olympic-games
+Action sports and the Olympics: I was co-PI on Youth Perceptions of the Olympic Games: Attitudes Towards Action Sports at the YOG and Olympic Games' with Dr Holly Thorpe, funded by the IOC's Advanced Olympic Research Grant Programme 2015/6.
+We are in phase 2 of this project in the run-up to Toykio 2020

 Find more research publications by Belinda Wheaton

-Extreme/Alternative Sports; Social Issues in Sport; Social Movements; Social Science Research; Sociology; Sport Education; Sport Governance; Sport Science; Sports; Women and Gender Studies; Youth
+Children's and Youth Sport; Environmental Policy and Politics; Extreme/Alternative Sports; Gender; Social Issues in Sport; Social Movements; Social Science Research; Sociology; Sport Education; Sport Governance; Sport Science; Sports; Women and Gender Studies; Youth

 |Name|| ||Extn.|| ||Username|| ||Room|| ||Department|